StephaneMoriceau/learning-library/workshops/container-native-development/LabGuide200-Linux.md

 ### **STEP 1**: Confirm access and health of the Kubernetes cluster provisioned on your behalf by the instructer

 - During provisioning, OKE generated a `kubeconfig` file that will authenticate you to the cluster.
-Download the `kubeconfig` file on your laptop ina directory of your cloise from the ubs key provided by the instructor.
+Download the `kubeconfig` file on your laptop in a directory of your choice from the USB key provided by the instructor.

-- In other to monitor your cluser you will need to set an environment variable to point `kubectl` to the location of your `kubeconfig` file.
+- In order to monitor your cluser you will need to set an environment variable to point `kubectl` to the location of your `kubeconfig` file.
 Let's set the environment variable, then start the Kubernetes proxy server, which will let you view the cluster dashboard at a localhost URL.
 Type the following comands in a terminal window.

   ```bash
   export KUBECONFIG=<path>/kubeconfig